mehulagg/gitlab/doc/topics/git/troubleshooting_git.md

 fatal: index-pack failed
 ```

 This is a common problem with Git itself, due to its inability to handle large files or large quantities of files.
 [Git LFS](https://about.gitlab.com/blog/2017/01/30/getting-started-with-git-lfs-tutorial/) was created to work around this problem; however, even it has limitations.

-In other words, this is usually due to one of these reasons:
+It's usually due to one of these reasons:

 - The number of files in the repository.
 - The number of revisions in the history.
 - The existence of large files in the repository.

-Due to the variable root causes, multiple potential solutions exist:
+The root causes vary, so multiple potential solutions exist, and you may need to
+apply more than one:

 - If this error occurs when cloning a large repository, you can
   [decrease the cloning depth](../../ci/large_repositories/index.md#shallow-cloning)